A Simple Trip to Playa del Carmen That Became More

 What began as a routine visit to Playa del Carmen turned into a few meaningful days underwater — lionfish hunting, a trip to Cenote Angelita, and the reminder that even simple moments can become something more.

-(Be sure to scroll below to view our photos and videos after our story for this trip.)
+(Be sure to scroll below the story to view the photos for this trip.)

 Sometimes a trip doesn’t start out as one.
 No pre-determined agenda, just a blip on your journey.
 Here I was down in Playa del Carmen on an otherwise meaningless trip to take care of business that comes along with owning a home in a foreign country, when I found myself yearning for an opportunity to do something good for the ocean.